-To create a safe environment for our children our school will adopt the safer recruitment procedures that help deter, reject or identify people who might abuse children, outlined in Part 3 of Keeping Children Safe in Education
+To create a safe environment for our children, our school will adopt the safer recruitment procedures that help deter, reject or identify people who might abuse children, outlined in Part 3 of Keeping Children Safe in Education and our own School's Recruitment and Selection Policy.

-Our school will ensure that at least one member of any recruitment panel has received safer recruitment training.
+Our School will ensure that at least one member of any recruitment panel has received safer recruitment training.

-Our school adheres to statutory responsibilities to check staff who work with children, making decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.
+Our School adheres to statutory responsibilities to check staff who work with children, making decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.